 All About Removable Wallpaper

 However, what is usually MEANT by removable often goes hand-in-hand with the idea of temporary, reusable and usually self-adhesive.
 Our paste-the-wall wallpapers are manufactured to stand the test of time.
 They have the ABILITY to be removed but NOT with the intention of being removed.
 Peel-and-stick wallpaper, however, is a removable wallpaper that is CREATED for those with either temporary tastes or temporary living arrangements.
 It is not only removable, but reusable as well.
-With the terms being defined, let’s dive into Milton & King’s new line of removable wallpapers and discuss the pros, cons and if it’s the right choice for you.
+However, because our experience with removable wallpaper has shown to be problematic with it falling off the wall, it is not a product we can endorse.

 WHAT IS PEEL AND STICK?